 Meet Congresswoman Jackie Walorski

-Jackie Walorski is a lifelong Hoosier, born and raised in South Bend, who has dedicated her career to helping Hoosier families.
-She is grateful to represent Indiana’s 2nd District in the 115th Congress.
+Jackie Walorski is a lifelong Hoosier, born and raised in South Bend, who represents Indiana’s 2nd District in Congress.

 Before serving in Congress, Jackie served three terms in the Indiana Statehouse, where she became Assistant Floor Leader and worked with then-Governor Mitch Daniels to restore fiscal responsibility, reform taxes and health care, and promote economic growth in Indiana.